dronekit/dronekit-python/docs/guide/getting_started.rst

 For information on how to set up a vehicle (real and simulated) see:

 * :ref:`supported-companion-computers` for links to tested hardware/software configurations for a number of onboard Linux computers.
-* :ref:`sitle_setup` for links explaining how to set up a simulated vehicle for Copter, Plane, or Rover.
+* :ref:`sitl_setup` for links explaining how to set up a simulated vehicle for Copter, Plane, or Rover.